Logius-standaarden/BOMOS-Fundament/01_abstract.md

-BOMOS is the abbreviaton of dutch name "Beheer en OntwikkelModel voor Open Standaarden".
+BOMOS is the abbreviaton of Dutch name "Beheer en OntwikkelModel voor Open Standaarden".
 In English this means **Management and Development Model for Open Standards**_ We will use BOMOS as a noun in the English version rather than introducing a new acronym.